aws/aws-cdk/packages/@aws-cdk/aws-apigateway/README.md

 defined in your CDK app.
 This means that when you deploy your app, your API will be have open access from the internet via the stage URL.

-The URL of your API can be obtained from the attribute `restApi.url`, and is also exported as an `Output` from your stack, so it's printed when you `cdk deploy` your app:
+The URL of your API can be obtained from the attribute `restApi.url`.
+If the context `@aws-cdk/aws-apigateway:noDefaultRestApiCfnOutput` is `false` it will also be exported as an `Output` from your stack, so it's printed when you `cdk deploy` your app:

 ```console